IP-115-Popov/IP-115-Popov/README.md

 <ul>
   <li>🔍 Actively seeking new job opportunities</li>
   <li>📚 Passionate about learning something new every day</li>
-  <li>🌏 Aspiring to teach and mentor future mobile developers, and to host tech conferences</li>
-  <li>🔒 Launching and maintaining a VPN server for a large number of friends</li>
   <li>🏃 I like to run</li>
   <li>🎞️ Interested in editing and design</li>
 </ul>